prajwalkulkarni/npx-prajwal/README.md

 You can either fork and clone this repository, make the necessary changes and publish it (OR)
-Initialize the project, configure the necessary files, test locally and publish it.
+Initialize the project, configure the necessary files, test locally, and publish it.

-1. Clone this repository and make necessay changes
+## 1. Clone this repository and make the necessary changes

-If you're cloning this repository, there are only few changes you'd need to make.
+If you're cloning this repository, there are only a few changes you'd need to make.
 Delete `package.json` and `yarn.lock`.
-Setup your remote origin pointing to the forked repository.
+Set up your remote origin pointing to the forked repository.
 Run `npm init` and enter the required details.
 After your `package.json` is generated.
 Add the below configuration properties to it: